 Note: Because this is a fixed-dose combination product, avoid use in patients requiring dosage reduction.

-HIV-1 infection: Oral: One tablet twice daily.
+HIV-1 infection, treatment: Oral: One tablet twice daily.

 Dosing: Renal Impairment

 CrCl <50 mL/minute: Use is not recommended (use dose-adjusted individual components).